UC-MACSS/persp-model_W17/students/Ochoa_Erin/PS6/ps6-emo.md

 ![](ps6-emo_files/figure-markdown_github/roc_plot-1.png)

-We can see that the ROC curve falls above the graph's diagonal, which means that the model performs better than simply guessing.
-The area under the curve is 0.6243087, implying that model performance is weak.
+We can see that the ROC curve falls above the graph's diagonal, which means that the model performs better than simply guessing, but not by much.
+The area under the curve is 0.6243087, implying that model performance is poor.
+Given the moderate AUC (0.6243087) but very low PRE (0.0161663), we conclude that this model is weak.

 Multiple variable model
 -----------------------